disarah/15-466-f24-base4/README.md

 How To Play:

 You are a Raccoon and are really excited to spend a day in the Big Apple!
-Used left and right arrow keys to switch between options.
+Use the left and right arrow keys to switch between options.
 Press return to enter a choice.

 Sources: I made the blender scene, the music, and the script myself.
-I got the Roboto font from from Google Fonts.
+I got the Roboto font from Google Fonts.
 I adapted the text drawing from a combination of Qiru Hu's Font.cpp/hpp and Jim McCann's TextureProgram.cpp/hpp.

 This game was built with [NEST](NEST.md).